sebee/sebee-dot-hu/README.md

 # README for a newly created project.

 There are a couple of things you should do first, before you can use all of Git's power:

-  * Add a remote to this project: in the Cloud9 IDE command line, you can execute the following commands `git remote add [remote name] [remote url (eg. 'git@github.com:/ajaxorg/node_chat')]` [Enter]
+  * Add a remote to this project: in the Cloud9 IDE command line, you can execute the following commands:
+    `git remote add [remote name] [remote url (eg. 'git@github.com:/ajaxorg/node_chat')]` [Enter]
   * Create new files inside your project
   * Add them to to Git by executing the following command